 Since weight loss surgery continues to grow and evolve, we are learning that some of the operations done in the past may need to be revised or changed to help patients achieve their long-term goals.
-Patients who had a weight loss operation done in the past and have regained their weight or who had significant problems or complications from their surgery may require a weight loss revision surgery.
+Patients who had a weight loss operation done in the past and have regained their weight or had significant problems or complications from their surgery may require a weight loss revision surgery.

-If, as a group, we feel that we can help improve your life by changing the primary surgery, than we will make every effort to help you.
+"If, as a group, we feel that we can help improve your life by changing the primary surgery, than we will make every effort to help you."

 If you would like more information or have a question, please Contact Us Today.